bombinsky/just-cars-api/README.md

     ``` rails s```

-5. Generate authorization token required all requests and authentication token for action create.
+5. Generate authorization token required in all requests and authentication token required by action create.
-   It will be valid for one hour and the value is expected in request header X-ID-Token .
+   It will be valid for one hour and the value is expected in following headers **Authorization** and **X-ID-Token**.

 ```
 rake generate:authorization_token